-Capital projects in the preceding table only include amounts approved by management as of December 31, 2022.
-Funding levels may vary in future years based on anticipated construction schedules of the projects.
+Capital projects in the preceding table only include amounts approved by management as of December 31, 2023.
+Funding levels may vary in future years based on the anticipated construction schedules of the projects.
 It is expected that significant expansion projects will be funded through various sources, including cash provided from operations.
-Total capital expenditures are anticipated to be approximately 4% of sales in 2023.
+Total capital expenditures are anticipated to be approximately 4% of sales in 2024 and include additional capital expenditures related to the Engine Products capacity and Forged Wheels expansions.